no-carrier/ProcessingTextmodeEngine/README.md

 controls the color of that glyph.
 The background is always black, like conventional ANSI art tools.

-I hope you enjoy using it as much as I do!
-For more info, pics, and video, please
+I hope you enjoy using it as much as I do! :pray: For more info, pics, and video, please
 visit: http://www.no-carrier.com

 Don Miller / NO CARRIER